smithy-lang/smithy/smithy-protocols-traits/README.md

 # Smithy protocols traits

-This module provides the implementation of experimental protocols traits for Smithy.
+This module provides the implementation of protocols traits for Smithy.

 Protocols:

-* Smithy RPC v2
+* RPC v2 - An RPC protocol with support for multiple wire formats.